Mani Peninsula: Crusader states

 After the Sack of Constantinople in 1204 during the Fourth Crusade, the Mani Peninsula became part of the Principality of Achaea (1205–1432), a Crusader state, though it retained a degree of autonomy due to its largely inaccessible mountain terrain.
 In c.
 1220, Jean de Nully, a French knight, was appointed to the Barony of Passavant, the last of Achaea's baronies to be established.
 His castle of Passavas overlooked the route from Gytheio to Tsimova (modern Areopoli).

-The Slavic Melingoi tribe then began raiding Laconia from the west, while in the east native Tsakonians agitated against French rule.
-In 1249, the new prince of Achaea, William II of Villehardouin, invested on the fortress of Monemvasia to keep the Tsakonians at bay.
-To contain the Melingoi, he built a castle at Mystras, in the Taygetus, overlooking Sparta.
-And—according to the 14th-century Chronicle of Morea—he built the castle of Grand Magne to stop Maniot raids.
-The castle was described as "at a fearful cliff with a headland above", and has been associated with the name "Mani" and variations since its construction.
-Despite its notoriety, the site has never been positively located; one possibility is Tigani.
+The Melingoi, a Slavic tribe, had settled on the western side of the Taygetus between the 6th and 9th centuries.
+Living in fortified settlements in northwest Mani, they followed a pastoral, transhumant way of life, moving their livestock to pastures up and down the mountain range according to the season.
+The Greek-text version of the Chronicle of Morea describes how William of Villehardouin, the fourth prince of Achaea, built the three castles of Mystras, Grand Magne, and Beaufort in order to control them.
+The Chronicle recounts that under a treaty between the Melingoi and William, the former undertook to provide military assistance to the latter in lieu of taxes and corvée.
+The Melingoi maintained an independent existence at least until the 14th century, converting to Christianity and serving the Byzantines.

 By the mid-13th century, the resurgence of the Byzantine Empire under the Palaiologos dynasty had shifted the balance of power in Greece.
 In the 1250s the Pope appointed a "Latin," i.e., Roman Catholic, bishop to Mani, provoking resentment among the Orthodox Greeks, who soon removed him.
 In 1259, Byzantine forces captured Prince William at the Battle of Pelagonia.
 In 1262, William surrendered three fortresses to Emperor Michael VIII to obtain his release: Mystras, Grand Magne, and Monemvasia.